-My next book project, Lessons of the Fever: Disease, Development and Disfranchisement in the New South City, explores how the language of disease was marshaled to justify disfranchisement in Jacksonville, Florida.
+Lessons of the Fever: Disease, Development and Disfranchisement in the New South City will explores how the language of disease was marshaled to justify disfranchisement in Jacksonville, Florida.
 Like most southern cities, Jacksonville endured recurrent epidemics of yellow fever, a disease that both stunted economic development across the region and killed thousands of southerners throughout the nineteenth century.
 With only an incomplete understanding of the causes of the disease, Jacksonville’s public health reformers identified the city’s outlying black suburbs as miasmatic vectors of infection, they moved to annex them in 1887.
 In so doing, they sought to extend their authority over what they saw as sources of disease and disorder in order to secure the city as a site for both tourism and investment.

 However, the annexation transformed Jacksonville into a majority-black city, allowing black Jacksonvilleans to ally with the bi-racial Knights of Labor and win several seats in the new city council.
 This attempt at interracial democracy would not survive the year.
 In the midst of a deadly 1888 yellow fever epidemic, the deposed sanitarians reorganized themselves as the Jacksonville Auxiliary Sanitary Association, which became the vehicle for their return to power.
 Blaming the epidemic on a racialized understanding of urban disorder, the Sanitary Association convinced the legislature to replace the city council with an appointed, all-white city commission.
 Thus, in the name of defending white health and white supremacy, Jacksonville’s public health crusaders imposed their control on the city.
 Home rule would not return to Jacksonville until 1893, after black political power had been safely quarantined behind the poll tax.